package-url/purl-spec/README.rst

 every listed test object, run these tests:

-- parsing the test canonical `purl` then re-building a `purl` from these parsed parts should return the test canonical `purl`
+- parsing the test canonical `purl` then re-building a `purl` from these parsed components should return the test canonical `purl`

-- parsing the test `purl` should return the parts parsed from the test canonical `purl`
+- parsing the test `purl` should return the components parsed from the test canonical `purl`

-- parsing the test `purl` then re-building a `purl` from these parsed parts should return the test canonical `purl`
+- parsing the test `purl` then re-building a `purl` from these parsed components should return the test canonical `purl`

-- building a `purl` from the test parts should return the test canonical `purl`
+- building a `purl` from the test components should return the test canonical `purl`

 FAQ